EricGebhart/flickr-fetcher/README.md

 Using components would allow for this executable to behave as a monolithic executable, each component with their own processes, but also as independent micro-services with a recomposition of the component system definition.

+Using a durable queue allows for decoupling of the fetcher and the worker.

 Using [factual's durable queue](https://github.com/Factual/durable-queue) is one choice but there are others which use databases